Skip to main content

 B2B

-Mandatory digital bookkeeping system requirement
+Mandatory e-invoice reception and digital bookkeeping requirement

 1 January 2030